Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 Publication

-NavigatorNotes (edit)
+NavigatorNotes

-N p / pProduct nameAmount (in grams) per dog per day
+N p/pProduct nameAmount (in grams) per dog per day

 adult dogspuppies up to 6 months of age

-1. Buckwheat groats, rice, oatmeal, barley, wheat, millet, rolled oats600 40 - 600
+1. Buckwheat, rice, oat, barley, wheat, millet, rolled oats600 40 - 600

 2. Meat (beef, horse meat, lamb)400 20 - 400

-2.1. or organ meats1000 -
+2.1. or meat by-products1000 -

 3. Animal fats13 5 - 13